Prerequisites, Corequisites, and Recommended Preparation

 A Prerequisite is a condition of enrollment that a student is required to meet in order to demonstrate current readiness for enrollment in a course or program.
-As an example, students must successfully complete elementary algebra (Math 110), prior to enrolling in intermediate algebra (Math 120).
-So, Math 110 is a prerequisite for Math 120.
+As an example, students must successfully complete Trigonometry (MATH 130), prior to enrolling in Precalculus (MATH 222).
+So, MATH 130 is a prerequisite for MATH 222.
 A prerequisite course must be completed successfully to enroll in the course which follows.
 Successful completion is defined as earning a grade of “C” or better.
 Placement test results can also be used to verify prerequisite skill levels.

 A Corequisite is a course that a student is required to take simultaneously in order to enroll in another course.
 Corequisites are designated in course descriptions in the catalog.

 Recommended Preparation for a course or program is a condition that a student is advised, but not required, to meet before enrollment.
 Recommended preparation is designated in course descriptions in the catalog.
 A number of courses list ENG 105 as recommended preparation which alerts students to the writing and reading skills that are important to student success in a class.

 Computerized Prerequisite Checking